 Covers a nominal span of about 1.0 µm to 260 µm.

-A comprehensive summary including the general graphical particle size distribution on both a volume-weighted and number-weighted basis will be provided, as well as the most commonly requested parameters (10th, 50th and 90th percentiles, etc.).
-Information on specific sizes can be reported on request.
+A comprehensive summary including particle size distribution histograms on both a number and volume-weighted basis is provided as well as the most commonly requested distribution statistics (means, 10th, 50th, 90th percentiles, etc.).
+Concentration can be performed and reported upon request if prior to initiation of the project.

 Receive information about particle characterization testing and periodic announcements from Particle Technology Labs.